kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

   - get
 ```

 This means that users have very few privileges within the shared namespace, limited to creating and getting a Profile CR.
-There is one additional Custom Resource Definition that is used to implement protected namespaces.
-EG
+Besides the Profile CRD, there is one additional Custom Resource Definition used implement protected namespaces called a Permissions CRD.
+In total - the CRDs are:

 - Profile
 - Permissions

-Each custom resource has an associated controller.
-These controllers do the following:
+Both custom resources have an associated controllers which do the following:

 - profiles-controller
   - watches for __Profile__ Custom Resources in the kubeflow namespace